user28111999/epitech/README.md

 # Web@cadémie 2020

 Here are the different projects I had to make for school.
 We had 1 week to make all of these.
+All the projects are completed and functional.

 ## Projects
 <ul>